Kingspan Kooltherm Phenolic Insulation Board

 You can install Kingspan Kooltherm insulation in floors, walls, and roofs.

-Boards in the same range are often not suitable for the same insulation project.
+It's important to note, that boards in the same range are often not suitable for the same insulation project.
 Make sure that you choose the right code for your insulation needs.

 Here are a few examples of where you can install Kingspan Kooltherm boards.